pinot-contrib/pinot-docs/basics/indexing/text-search-support.md

 CUDA, GPU processing, Tensor flow, Pandas, Python, Jupyter notebook, spark, Machine learning, building high performance scalable systems
 ```

-When using Boolean operators to combine term(s) and phrase(s) or both, please note that:
+When using Boolean operators to combine term(s) and phrase(s) or both, note that:

 * The matching document can contain the terms and phrases in any order.
 * The matching document may not have the terms adjacent to each other (if this is needed, use appropriate phrase query).